Trusthouse Forte (Fortes)

 Motorway Services Ltd worked with Terence Verity on at least four service area proposals.

-Lord Forte had been very keen on the American principle of giving one operator a monopoly of the catering on an entire road.
+Charles Forte had been very keen on the American principle of giving one operator a monopoly of the catering on an entire road.
 This doesn't really work with Britain's inflexible motorway network, and instead they made strong bids at every opportunity that arose.
 Monopoly regulations prevented Motorway Services Ltd from bidding for Lancaster, so Forte did it under their own name and claimed they were an entirely new operator.